gbbns/gatsby.gbbns.co/src/writing/you.md

 ---
-categories: "personal"
+categories: 'personal'
-tags: ["work", "personal", "motivation", "mental-health"]
+tags: ['work', 'personal', 'motivation', 'mental-health']
 published: true
-title: "You"
+title: 'You'
 date: 2016-10-04T08:30:00+01:00
-description: ""
+description: ''
-type: "article"
+type: 'article'
-author: "Chris Gibbons"
+author: 'Chris Gibbons'
-path: "/writing/you"
+path: '/writing/you'
 ---

 770.6 miles, that was what was on the car&rsquo;s milometer when I pulled up on the driveway after a week away.